+As a starting point, assume that there are two players with valuations $v_1$ and $v_2$, distributed as per the cumulative distribution functions (CDFs) $F_1$ and $F_2$.
+That is, the probability that the valuation of player $i$ is less or equal to $x$ is equal to $F_i(x)$.

-For each valuation $v$, the player may choose the level of time.
-We can model this as a function $t: V \rightarrow \mathbb{R}$, such that, $t_i(v)$ is the time chosen by a player $i$ with valuation $v$.
+For each valuation $v$, the player may choose their specific latency investment.
+We can model this as a function $t_i: V \rightarrow \mathbb{R}$, such that, $t_i(v)$ is the latency / time chosen by a player $i$ with valuation $v$.
 For simplicity, assume that the cost functions and value distributions are the same: $c_i(t)=c(t)$ and $F_i =F$.
 Throughout the paper, we assume that $F:[0,1]\rightarrow[0,1]$ is a uniform distribution with $F_i(x)=x$ iff $x\in [0,1]$, for $i\in \{1,2\}$, when final numerical values are derived.
 Obtaining numerical values for different distribution functions is very similar to that of uniform distribution, but we choose a uniform for simplicity of exposition.
 However, most of the computations are done for general distribution functions.

-In the following, we consider two different assumptions regarding the investment in latency improvement.
-In the first model, we assume that the players invest in the latency in advance: they acquire or rent servers close to some sequencer of the protocol, run their nodes constantly, and improve infrastructure.
-In the second, we assume that the players are able to invest in the latency after they learn about their valuation of the arbitrage.
-This corresponds to the case where the arbitrage opportunity itself takes some time to be realized~\footnote{Example of such an opportunity is a 12-second delay on the Ethereum network for a transaction to be scheduled.}.
+We now consider two different assumptions regarding the investment in latency improvement.
+In the first model (ex-ante), we assume that the players need to invest in their latency infrastructure in advance: they acquire or rent servers close to the sequencer prior to knowing the value of the arbitrage opportunities they are competing for.
+In the second (ex-post) model, we assume that the players are able to invest in the latency after they learn about their valuation of the arbitrage.
+This corresponds to the case where the arbitrage opportunity itself takes some time to be realized\footnote{Example of such an opportunity is a 12-second delay on the Ethereum network for a transaction to be scheduled.}.
 In this case, the transaction sender can schedule its transaction through the third-party service, which guarantees the delivery of the transaction within some time interval, once the arbitrage opportunity is realized.
 In both cases, bidding is naturally assumed to be an interim decision, and in fact, one of the biggest advantages, as the valuation is already learned.

-\subsection{Ex-ante latency investment}
+\subsection{Ex-Ante Latency Investment}